openaps/docs/docs/Using-openaps-Tools/using.md

 prints *a lot* of data to the terminal.
 It would be great to save that data somewhere so that it can be used for logging historical records, performing calculations, and verifying actions.
 That is what `report` does.

 Generating reports involves two steps: adding the report structures to your openaps configuration and invoking the reports to produce the desired outcome.

+### Adding Reports

 As an example, let's suppose you would like to gather the last four hours of records from your pump.
 With the `use` command, that would be:

 `$ openaps use <my_pump_name> iter_pump_hours 4`